 Do you like the idea of a traditional Italian festival?
 Find out about the best festivals in Tuscany.

 Enjoy a chocolate egg and some Vin Santo

 Chocolate eggs are a must at Easter, so you have every excuse to enjoy one from an artisanal pasticceria in Florence.
 It’s an Italian tradition to bring eggs to Mass for blessing, and in the past there would have been only simple boiled eggs to eat at Easter lunch.
-Now the chocolate trend has taken over, for kids and adults alike.

 Why not try Vinsanto, literally meaning ‘holy wine’?
 This Tuscan sweet wine seems the perfect spirit for the season.
 Pair it with the typical almond biscuits cantuccini, or to be more faithful to the Easter mood, a slice of traditional cake or colomba meaning ‘dove’.
 Look out for letter-shaped chocolate biscuits in the pasticcerie.
 Known as the “quaresimali”, they are a favourite Easter treat for children.